quer/the-steam-awards/README.md

 # steam awards 2020
-Use module steamAwardNominateGame_v2, it have been updated to be able to hande the event it will complete the event and give the max level badge
+Use module steamAwardNominateGame_v2, it have been updated to be able to hande the event it will complete the event and give the max level badge I will recommend, remove the part where the code play the game. as you might need 5 min in a game.
+And making somfing that can run all account at once, and playing the app. as the scripts will play for 5 min, and then go to the next, that can be all time before the code is done, whit all account
 ```js
 modules.push(require('./modules/events/steamAwardNominateGame_v2'));
 ```